 - Self-healing cutting mat or piece of cardboard

-4. Cut small pieces of contact paper to overlap the inset sections of the crown and press over the flower petal stained glass.
+Cut small pieces of contact paper to overlap the inset sections of the crown and press over the flower petals.

-5. Wrap the flower crown around your head and tape in place.
+Wrap the flower crown around your head and tape in place.
 You can also use a hole punch and yarn to secure the crown around your head.

 Aren’t the crowns just beautiful?
 I love the ethereal stained glass effect!

 We had some leftover circles of card stock after making our crowns, so the kids made flower necklaces, too, using the same technique.
-A hole punch and some yarn turned them into necklaces worthy of any flower princess...
+A hole punch and some yarn turned them into necklaces worthy of any flower princess.

-You may want to make one of these crowns for yourself as well.
+These are so beautiful, you may want to make one of these DIY flower crowns for yourself as well.
 And a necklace or two.
 Just sayin’.

 - Flower Petal Stained Glass Door: A Spring Flower Craft

 - Flower Suncatcher: A Flower Mandala Kids Can Make